 - Take a roll call vote of the body to enter executive session.

-Where a public body member is participating in an executive session remotely, he or she must state at the start of the executive session that no other person is present and/or able to hear the discussion at the remote location.
+Where a public body member is participating in an executive session remotely, the member must state at the start of the executive session that no other person is present or able to hear the discussion at the remote location.
 The public body may authorize, by a simple majority vote, the presence and participation of other individuals at the remote participant’s location.

-While in executive session, the public body must keep accurate records and must take a roll call vote of all votes taken and may only discuss matters for which the executive session was called.
+While in executive session, the public body must keep accurate records, all votes taken must be recorded by roll call, and the public body may only discuss matters for which the executive session was called.

-The law states ten specific Purposes for which an executive session may be held, and emphasizes that these are the only purposes for which a public body may enter executive session.
+The law states ten specific purposes for which an executive session may be held, and emphasizes that these are the only reasons for which a public body may enter executive session.

 1. To discuss the reputation, character, physical condition or mental health, rather than professional competence, of an individual, or to discuss the discipline or dismissal of, or complaints or charges brought against, a public officer, employee, staff member or individual.
 The individual to be discussed in such executive session shall be notified in writing by the public body at least 48 hours prior to the proposed executive session; provided, however, that notification may be waived upon written agreement of the parties.

-This Purpose is designed to protect the rights and reputation of individuals.
-Nevertheless, it appears that where a public body is discussing an employee evaluation, considering applicants for a position, or discussing the qualifications of any individual, these discussions should be held in open session to the extent that the discussion deals with issues other than the reputation, character, health, or any complaints or charges against the individual.
-An executive session called for this Purpose triggers certain rights on the part of an individual who is the subject of the discussion.
-The individual's right to choose to have this discussion in an open meeting takes precedence over the right of the public body to go into executive session.
+This purpose is designed to protect the rights and reputation of individuals.
+Nevertheless, where a public body is discussing an employee evaluation, considering applicants for a position, or discussing the qualifications of any individual, these discussions should be held in open session to the extent that the discussion deals with issues other than the reputation, character, health, or any complaints or charges against the individual.
+An executive session called for this purpose triggers certain rights for the individual who is the subject of the discussion.
+The individual has the right to be present, though he or she may choose not to attend.
+The individual who is the subject of the discussion may also choose to have the discussion in an open meeting, and that choice takes precedence over the right of the public body to go into executive session.

 2. To conduct strategy sessions in preparation for negotiations with nonunion personnel or to conduct collective bargaining sessions or contract negotiations with nonunion personnel;